The Pulse of K-Entertainment

 Mark's departure is the cleanest break

 Mark's April 8 contract conclusion is the sharpest structural blow because it removes one of NCT's core bridges across units.
 In our earlier coverage of Mark's exit, SM confirmed he would end all activities with NCT, NCT 127, and NCT Dream after nearly 10 years.
 According to SM's official statement, the label and Mark reached the decision after a long period of discussion about his future activities.
 That wording felt corporate, but the impact is personal for fans because Mark has functioned as one of the project's anchors since 2016.
 Take him out, and the multi-unit machine suddenly looks far less seamless than SM always sold it.
+His exit also removes one of the rare members casual listeners immediately associated with multiple NCT lineups at once.

 Mark Lee performing live on stage in December 2024